Leti leti: Role

 Fundamentally, leti leti is a merchant vessel used by Madurese people, just like pinisi of Bugis sailors.
 Leti leti can be found in northern side of Timor islands to Singapore, but this vessel can also fish as far as Australian coast.
 Traditionally Madurese traders brought cattles to East Java from as far as Roti island and Kupang in Timor, they also carried salt, rice, and assembled goods out from Surabaya.
 Modern leti leti, nevertheless, is not the right type of trading perahu for Eastern Indonesian islands: This boat couldn't sail through low tide straits or they're needed a long time to pass, or dealing with blowing winds and gusts around mountainous islands, so the type of perahu used there currently is the lambo.

+The fleet of Madurese leti-leti competed with palari-pinisi at the end of the 1930s as the archipelago's greatest trading fleet.
+In 1960–1970 the number of leti-leti was almost the same as the Bugis/Makassar palari which had a number of around 800–1000 units.

 Mandarese leti leti

 Since 1930s Mandar sailors has adopted the leti leti as one of their small trading perahu along with lambo and bago from West Sulawesi.
 Originally they got it from Madurese living alongside them in the mixed communities around Java sea such as Marumasa, Masalembu, and Kangean islands, but the current Mandarese vessels always different from Madura vessels.
 Their difference are Mandar-styled rudder mounting, flat roof on its deckhouse, the absence of paint pattern and black-colored stempost, but always clean, tidy, and organized.
 They also have flat, blade-shaped rudder that acts as centreboard at the stern of the vessel.
 In the 1970s many of them can be found on Paotere harbor, Makassar.
 In the present, they expand its trading range to around the Flores sea and Java sea to overcome poverty in homes.